1. Assertions¶

 function assertClassPropertiesIdenticalTo(array $expected, string $class[, string $message = ''])

-Reports an error identified by $message
+Reports an error identified by $message if properties of $class’s are

-not identical to $expected
+not identical to $expected ones (tested with === operator).

 A property is either a static attribute value or a value returned by

-’s static method that is callable without arguments.
+$class’s static method that is callable without arguments.
 The method

-compares only properties specified in $expected
+compares only properties specified in $expected, so $expected = []

-does not exist, the constraint
+accepts any existing $class.
+If $class does not exist, the constraint

 fails.